vipulnaik/donations/cause-area-guidance/animal-welfare.md

 ### Wild animal welfare

+Slug so far: `Animal welfare/wild animal welfare`

 Welfare of animals growing in the wild.

 ## Subcauses within factory farming: animal selection

 ### Chicken

+Slug so far: `Animal welfare/factory farming/chicken`

 Chicken are important in factory farming and have been the focus of animal welfare efforts because of the large numbers of chicken per unit mass of food produced as well as the conditions of chicken seeming objectively bad.
 There are a few subtypes of chicken of interest:

+* Broiler chicken (slug so far:
+  `Animal welfare/factory farming/chicken/broiler chicken`):
-* Broiler chicken: These are chicken raised specifically for meat.
+  These are chicken raised
+  specifically for meat.
 They are used for premium chicken meat.

 * Layer chicken: These are chicken raised specifically for eggs.
 Once layer chicken reach the end of their life, they become "spent hens" and are generally used in less important meat.